National C3 Framework for Social Studies–Inquiry (2013)

 A central mission of public schools since their creation in the mid-1800s, civic education today includes the beliefs that students need to be aware of their changing cultural and physical environments; know the past; read, write, and think deeply; and act in ways that promote the common good.
 The College, Career, and Civic Life (C3) Framework for Social Studies State Standards (2013) encourage the development of knowledgeable, thoughtful, and active citizens through a focus on inquiry.
 C3 emphasizes the development of solid questions, application of discipline-specific knowledge and skills, making reasonable claims supported by evidence, meaningful expression and action rising from those claims.
 Note that C3 wholly defers content standards to the states.

-Massachusetts Curriculum Framework for English Language Arts (ELA) and Literacy (Pre-K – 12): Incorporating the Common Core State Standards (CCSS) for ELA and Literacy in History/Social Studies, Science, and Technical Subjects – 2011
+In particular, see the Common Core State Standards for Literacy in History/Social Studies, Science, and Technical Subjects (Grades 6-12).

 Download “Primary Sources and the Common Core State Standards,” by Rich Cairn.
 Teaching with Primary Sources Journal, Vol. 5, No. 2, Fall 2012.
 Library of Congress.
 Also find exemplary lessons.